ASIH Open-Source Hardware GPS Data Logger Workshop

 Friday, July 13, 2018 6:00 PM – 8:00 PM

 Scientific meetings offer great opportunities to (re)-establish professional contacts and to network amongst fellow attendees.
 Younger members may find few opportunities to interface with more senior members of a society.

-To remedy this, the American Society of Ichthyologists and Herpetologists (ASIH) is again offering an “ASIH Graduate Student Speed Networking Workshop” at the upcoming 2017 Joint Meeting of Ichthyologists and Herpetologists in Austin.
+To remedy this, the American Society of Ichthyologists and Herpetologists (ASIH) is again offering an “ASIH Graduate Student Speed Networking Workshop” at the upcoming 2018 Joint Meeting of Ichthyologists and Herpetologists in Rochester, NY.

 The workshop will be conducted as follows: 1 professional (working in state or federal agencies, at museums or universities) will be seated at a table in the room.
 Two students will sit with each professional for ~5 minutes of dialogue, then rotate to the next table when 5 minutes expire.
 Over the course of an hour, students will visit 11 tables (= 11 professionals), after which all attendees will gather for a mixer (pizza and limited drinks provided).